Pero Popović (painter): Biography

 "Studies of nudes and portraits, sketches from the streets and unfinished compositions sometimes show how seriously this painter approached the work.
 How great he had the demands of himself, in front of his artist conscience. independent of the desire and taste of the audience, uninterested in selling his works, he constantly creates."

-Popović soon abandoned the pointillism and at first lazily, and then freer to the pastures, sought his own expression.
-His works are considered serious studies, coloristic and tonal relations.
-The rich scale of strong tones, bold contrasts of colors and illumination, expressive drawing and solid composition characterize his creativity, in which, with an exceptionally strong grasp of the whole, he feels the virtuoso, almost oriental finesse of details.
+Popović soon moved away from pointillism, initially with some hesitation, before developing a more independent artistic approach.
+His works are considered serious studies of colour and tonal relationships.
+The rich palette of strong tones, bold contrasts in colorand light, expressive drawing, and solid composition characterize his creativity.
+His style demonstrates a strong sense of overall structure, combined with finely executed detail.